kettek/open-markup-editor/docs/markup-packs.md

 These properties and their purpose are defined below.

 #### supports
-An array of regular expressions that define the file extensions that the markup pack provides parsing for.
+An object that maps a markup string to an array of file extensions that the markup pack provides parsing for.

 #### setup
 A function that receives a pack instance and must set up the appropriate event hooks and callbacks for the markup pack's usage in rendering of markup and the handling of configuration.